ThanhDieu/login/README.md

     ```

 ## Usage
-Once the development server is running, navigate to the appropriate URL in your browser to access the Taimi Login Page.
+Once the development server is running, navigate to the appropriate URL in your browser to access the TM Login Page.
 Follow the on-screen instructions for logging in or resetting your password.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.